fern89/runpe-x64/README.md

 - No RWX regions

 ## Compilation
 Compiled with mingw gcc.
-Use `x86_64-w64-mingw32-gcc runpe.c -o runpe.exe` and `x86_64-w64-mingw32-gcc stub.c -o stub.exe -mwindows` for RunPE and stub respectively
+Use `x86_64-w64-mingw32-gcc runpe.c -o runpe.exe` and `x86_64-w64-mingw32-gcc stub.c -o stub.exe -mwindows` for RunPE and stub respectively.
+Also note that this program CANNOT inject windows apps into console apps and vice versa, this will only lead to crashing.